eobermuhlner/java-scriptengine/docs/releases/next_release_note.md

 * `JavaCompiledScript.getInstanceClass()` to `getCompiledClass()`
 * `JavaCompiledScript.getInstance()` to `getCompiledInstance()`

+For backwards compatibility the old methods are still available but marked as `@Deprecated`.
+They old methods will be removed with the next major release.

-## Java Module (Jigsaw)
+## Preparation for Java Module (Jigsaw)

-The java-scriptengine is now a fully compliant Java module.
+In preparation for future support of Java Modules (Jigsaw) the `java-scriptengine` is now a Java module.

+Important: If the application is a Java Module then the `java.scriptengine` cannot see classes in the application (in other words `Isolation.CallerClassLoader` does not work correctly).

 ```
 module ch.obermuhlner.scriptengine.java {